-The main symptom of a fracture is pain.
-This can be quite severe and may make you feel sick and light-headed.
-The pain gets worse when you try and move the affected area.
-You may not be able to use the affected area.
-For example, you may not be able to walk on a broken ankle or use your hand if you have a broken wrist.
+If you have broken (fractured) a bone, the main symptom you’ll get is pain.
+This can be quite severe and it will be worse if you try and move the area.
+You might not be able to walk on a broken ankle, or use your hand if you have a broken wrist, for example.

 Other symptoms of a fracture include:

 You might hear your bone break during an accident or get a grating feeling.

 If you think you have a fracture, go to your nearest accident and emergency (A&E) department.
 If you can’t move, call an ambulance.
 The paramedics in the ambulance will take you to hospital.
 The type of hospital they’ll take you to will depend on where your fracture is and the type of care that you need.